-- L = total cumulative length of setting blocks, mm (in.), - W = weight of glass or panel, kg (lb), - T = thickness of glass or panel, mm (in.), and - P = bearing pressure of glass or panel on setting blocks, max = 103 kPa (15 psi).
+- L = total cumulative length of setting blocks, in. (mm), - W = weight of glass or panel, lb (kg), - T = thickness of glass or panel, in. (mm), and - P = bearing pressure of glass or panel on setting blocks, max = 15 psi (103 kPa).

-8.1.6 Edge Spacers-When installing unsupported vertical ladder assembly gasket systems, installation of a continuous rubber edge spacer is required between the head of each glass or panel and the web of the gasket muntin above.
+9.1.6 Edge Spacers-When installing unsupported vertical ladder assembly gasket systems, installation of a continuous rubber edge spacer is required between the head of each glass or panel and the web of the gasket muntin above.
 This procedure maintains the muntin center line at its proper elevation during installation and to prevent the possibility of future settling of stacked lights.
-The configuration and durometer (A scale) of the edge spacers should be as recommended by the manufacturer of the gaskets but no less than that of the gasket.
+The configuration and Shore A durometer of the edge spacers should be as recommended by the manufacturer of the gaskets but no less than that of the gasket.

-8.1.7 Weepholes-Weepholes in the sill portion of the gasket can be used to drain away water that has entered between the gasket lips and glass during driving rain and gusting winds.
+9.1.7 Weepholes-Weepholes in the sill portion of the gasket can be used to drain away water that has entered between the gasket lips and glass during driving rain and gusting winds.
 Glass manufacturers require that weepholes be used with insulating, wired, and laminated glass, as water trapped in the gasket channel can have deterimental effects on such units.
 Weepholes in single glazing is optional.

-8.1.7.1 Size and Location-Weepholes, when used, should be 6.4 to 9.4 mm ( $\frac{1}{4}$ to $\frac{3}{8}$ in.) in diameter and at least three per opening with one at the center and one at each end between setting block and corner.
+9.1.7.1 Size and Location-Weepholes, when used, should be $\frac{1}{4}$ to $\frac{3}{8}$ in.
+(6.35 to 9.35 mm) in diameter and at least three per opening with one at the center and one at each end between setting block and corner.
 Whenever possible, provide the weepholes in the web of the gasket so that the water can drain down into the frame and then be channeled outward, in preference to draining outward through the flange of the gasket, as shown in Fig. 11.
 Weepholes in the flange permit unwanted water to drain outward but can conceivably also permit water to enter from one side of the system to the other under certain conditions of pressure differential.
-On the other hand, weepholes could possibly serve to reduce pressure
+On the other hand, weepholes could possibly serve to reduce pressure differential within the system.
+The use of an open-cell polyurethane pad behind each weephole in the metal frame keeps out insects and excessive water penetration while still permitting water to drain gradually back to the outside.
+When reglet-type gaskets are used, it is recommended that the reglet also be drained to the exterior where feasible.
+This can be achieved with plastic drain tubes.
+A minimum of two tubes are recommended with a 3/8-in.
+(9.35-mm) inside diameter.
+Assembly testing can best determine the effect of weepholes in the system.